vispower/teamplatform-api/README.md

 Handling errors
 ---------------

-If TeamPlatform is having trouble, you might see a 5xx error. `500` means that the app is entirely down, but you might also see `502 Bad Gateway`, `503 Service Unavailable`, or `504 Gateway Timeout`.
+If TeamPlatform is having trouble, you might see a 5xx error. `500` means that TeamPlatform failed fulfilling the request, but you might also see `502 Bad Gateway`, `503 Service Unavailable`, or `504 Gateway Timeout`.
 It's your responsibility in all of these cases to retry your request later.

 API ready for use
 -----------------